Skip to main content

 Secure the home and any valuables

-If there's a will: file with probate court and begin process
+If there's a will: petition to open probate and request Letters, then begin the process

 Keep detailed records of all expenses and distributions